 Additionally, I’ve had success in setting half-hour timers.
 I split my personal time between fun and not so fun tasks.
 When inevitably interrupted, I felt fulfilled because my time was used wisely.

 Second, joy and contentment come from helping and being with others.
-When Doctor Who caused the stalemate in Christmas, he managed to find time to fix children’s toys and plan parties.
+When the Doctor caused the stalemate in Christmas, he managed to find time to fix children’s toys and plan parties.
 All of this was while he battled for the universe’s safety.
 For the first time in his life he struck the perfect work/life balance—competence in helping others yet slowing down to enjoy their lives and his.What will we find when we look at ourselves in a mirror with no distractions?

 George Bailey, Dorey Walker, Ralphie Parker, Kevin McCallister, Walter Hobbs— they all ultimately found satisfaction in being with and helping others.
 Even Charlie Brown and his friends, at Linus’ reading of Luke 2:8-14, realize Christ’s birth sets the precedent of planning for the future to help others.
 Let’s volunteer to feed the needy, visit nursing homes, do community gardening.
 If we act like Claire, we’ll probably bolster and bless a Frank or two.